Planning With the Environment in Mind

 2. Full Report (PDF, 70MB)

-Thank you for sharing your feedback.
 We have carefully considered all feedback received, and would like to share in detail our considerations and plans for the Woodlands North site in this report.

 Miltonia Close

 Miltonia Close has been largely zoned for residential development in URA’s Master Plan since 2003.
-HDB has appointed a consultant to conduct an environmental baseline study (EBS) for this site to guide the development plans for this area.
+HDB has appointed a consultant to conduct an Environmental Baseline Study (EBS) for this site to guide the development plans for this area.

 1. Executive Summary (PDF, 1MB)